Financial Aid Resource Center

 Approximately two weeks after the term starts your financial aid will be disbursed directly into your MyFVTC Account to pay your tuition, fees, and FVTC Bookstore charges.

 Any excess funds will be deposited directly into your checking or savings account if you've set up a direct deposit account.
-To set up a direct deposit account:
+To set up a direct deposit account, follow the instructions for the term/semester you are setting it up for:

 A refund check will be mailed to you if direct deposit is not set up.